VincentPaulV/RT-Labs-Open-Source/README.md

 2. Copy-paste the code from any of the existing API files  (for example let us copy from the *"expt_9.js"* file)

-    > For more detailed explanation of the code go [here](https://github.com/VincentPaulV/RT-Labs-Open-Source?tab=readme-ov-file#pagesapi-1).
+    > For a more detailed explanation of the code go [here](https://github.com/VincentPaulV/RT-Labs-Open-Source?tab=readme-ov-file#pagesapi-1).

 3. Make the following changes: